 How to get advice or make a complaint

-The Council has also appointed a Data Protection Officer, you can use this form to contact the Data Protection Officer.
+The council has also appointed a Data Protection Officer.
+Contact the Data Protection Officer online.

 Whilst we would prefer that you contact us first with any concerns that you might have, you can also contact the Information Commissioner’s Office.
 The ICO is the national regulator with responsibility for ensuring compliance with data protection.